Admissions

 Successful completion of two or more graduate- or undergraduate-level courses in Psychology courses focused on Discipline-Specific Knowledge:

-We do not provide a specific list of courses in these areas, however please refer to the Discipline-Specific Knowledge for more information on required coursework.
+We do not provide a specific list of courses in these areas.
+For additional details, click on this link for Program Requirements.

 Other coursework and preparation